10-Q 1 abcl-20230930.htm 10-Q abcl-20230930

 Stock-based compensation:

-Stock-based compensation expense was classified in the condensed consolidated statements of income (loss) and comprehensive income (loss) as follows:
+Stock-based compensation expense was classified in the condensed consolidated statements of loss and comprehensive loss as follows:

 10. Revenue

-The disaggregated revenue categories are presented on the face of the condensed consolidated statements of income (loss) and comprehensive income (loss).
+The disaggregated revenue categories are presented on the face of the condensed consolidated statements of loss and comprehensive loss.
 Deferred revenue outstanding in each respective period is as follows:

 11. Financial instruments